 The Company recorded \$4.9 million of acquisition related costs during the year ended December 31, 2021.
 These costs are included in selling, general, and administrative in the consolidated statements of income.
-The Company did not incur acquisition related costs during the year ended December 31, 2022.

 The Company's consolidated statements of income included revenue and net income attributable to LHM from December 17, 2021 through December 31, 2021 of \$256.4 million and \$15.7 million, respectively.